Super PAC backing Jay Inslee for president announces $1 million ad buy as he visits Iowa

 The buy was first reported by The Hill, which wrote that the ad campaign will start in Iowa on Wednesday.

 Super PACs, which can raise unlimited contributions from donors and spend those dollars without limits, have been controversial among Democrats who decry the influence of big money on politics.
-Some 2020 presidential candidates, including Sen. Elizabeth Warren, D-Mass., have disavowed the committees and called on others to follow suit.
+Most of the announced 2020 Democratic presidential candidates have disavowed the committees and called on others to follow suit.

 Most Read Local Stories